rug-cit-hpc/league-of-robots/roles/gpu/README.md

 `gpu_count` instead defines the "truth", and can test aginst it, if all the GPUs are actually working or not.

+Persistenced service script was modified based on trial and error, but is taken mostly from the example files that come with the driver installation, and can be found in the folder

+    /usr/share/doc/NVIDIA_GLX-1.0/samples/nvidia-persistenced-init.tar.bz2

 ## Other comments

  - The smaller Nvidia .run driver installation file is also avaialble, but then